CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/capital-projects.md

       park for the city, completing the Emerald Necklace, and restoring Boston Common to its full vibrancy.</p>
       <h5>Preparing for climate change</h5>
-      <p>Boston will prepare for climate change by investing City dollars and outside funding
+      <p>Boston will prepare for climate change by investing City capital dollars and external funding
       to develop more detailed climate plans for Boston neighborhoods, especially those most at risk for coastal flooding, as recommended in Climate Ready Boston.</p>
       <h5>Percent for Art Program</h5>